MMAKGABO HELEN SEBIDI

 Brush and Chisel Club, Johannesburg, South Africa

-Washington, USA (organized by a private collector)
+Washington, USA (organised by a private collector)

 Artists under the Sun, Johannesburg, South Africa